danielbonnells/100-days-of-code/log.md

 **Thoughts:** It looks like this will be easy enough due to the fact that we're given a lot of information on how to start.
 I will probably have it done by tomorrow.

+### Day 5: January 7, 2017

+**Today's Progress**: TwitchTv nearly finished.

+**Thoughts:** The most important parts are done, but the details are killing me.
+I've spent hours getting one small feature to work and I just haven't figured it out.
+APIs are annoying.